 Summary

-Riflescopes can work as air rifles scope.
-But unless you really need to, you shouldn’t.
+Riflescopes can work as air rifle scopes.
+But unless you need to, you shouldn’t.
 That’s why we mentioned some budget riflescopes that won’t break your bank and will still give you a good performance with the silent cat.

 That’s all for today, I hope to see you again.
 Till next time.